This is a photograph of HarperCollins company timeline show in their brand experience exhibit in their corporate headquarters.

 When we create timelines at The History Factory, we collect and organize data: evidence that can help us understand a company’s trajectory.
 By looking at events laid out over time, we can identify turning points in a company’s history.
 From there, we can ask important questions, including “What values and traditions have withstood time?”
 “How has the company responded to changes in technology?” and “Why have certain strategic initiatives prevailed?”

-The trouble with timelines is that they denote something explicitly linear.
+So why are timelines important and useful, but falling flat?
+The trouble with business history timelines is that they denote something explicitly linear.
 And just as a flat line on a heart monitor suggests something that is, well, dead, a laundry list of dates is lifeless, as well.
 As a historian, I typically encounter three issues when I assess a company’s historical timeline:

 Audiences can’t easily find the timeline.